Kikobeats/farm-cli/README.md

 ![](https://i.imgur.com/BKQqOy4.png)

-> Launch a farm of worker from the CLI.
+> Launch a farm of workers from your CLI.
 Based on [worker-farm](https://github.com/rvagg/node-worker-farm).

 ## Install